3Dpass/counterstake-bridge/evm_substrate/docs/CREATE_NEW_IMPORT_BRIDGE_GUIDE.md

 - **Network Configuration**: RPC endpoints and network details
 - **Account Setup**: Signer account with sufficient funds for gas fees
 - **Token Information**: Home network token address and 3DPass precompile address
+- **Asset Ownership**: Ability to transfer ownership of the precompile asset to the bridge contract
+- **Asset Funding**: Ability to fund the bridge contract with the minimum required balance

 ## Understanding Import Bridges